FAQ

 The standard approach: dose kalkwasser via your ATO and BioForge via a separate doser on a different schedule.
 Keep the two solutions physically separated in the sump.
 This is standard practice for hybrid kalk/2-part systems.

-If kalkwasser is handling most of your calcium and alkalinity demand, you may only need BioForge to supplement what kalk can't keep up with — typically ALK in high-demand SPS tanks.
+If kalkwasser is handling most of your calcium and alkalinity demand.
+You may only need BioForge to supplement what kalk can't keep up with, typically ALK in high-demand SPS tanks.

 Dry powder is more stable than pre-mixed liquid before you mix it.
 Alkalinity solutions in particular can shift pH over time as they absorb CO₂ from air.
 A sealed powder packet has an indefinite shelf life at room temperature.
 Pre-mixed liquid ALK has a practical shelf life of 6–12 months once opened.